Born to Run: Achieve your goals

 Goblygiadau o ran adnoddau ar gyfer myfyrwyr

 **There are financial implications for this module.
 Students will need to invest in good quality running shoes and running equipment.
 Since one blog requires a race reflection, you will be expected to enter a half marathon before the Easter Break.
-You will also need to pay for the Marathon in May, unless we are able to secure sponsorship.** [Non-financial implications: 1.
+You will also need to pay for the final marathon.** [Non-financial implications: 1.
 Students will need to commit to threee to four runs per week (only one of which takes place during class time). **The expectation is that you will run EVERY week unless signed off by a medical professional** 2.
 Students will need to visit their GP satisfy themselves that they have no underlying medical conditions which would compromise their marathon training.
 Students will be asked to confirm that they have no underlying conditions which they feel might affecrt their ability to train for a marathon and that, should they have concerns, they will consult their GP.
-3. It is expected that you have prepared for the module and are ableto run 5K reasonably comfrtably before you begin - it doesnt need to be fast!!
+3. It is expected that you have prepared for the module and are ableto run 5K reasonably comfortably before you begin - it doesn't need to be fast!!

 Core text: Whitsett, Dolgener & Kole (1998).
 The Non-Runner's Marathon Trainer.
 McGraw Hill